istio/ztunnel/LOCAL.md

 This doc covers ztunnel specifically, for general Istio local development see [Local Istio Development](https://github.com/howardjohn/local-istio-development).

-## Workloads
+## Local overrides

-A local file can configure workloads: `LOCAL_XDS_PATH=./examples/localhost.yaml cargo run`.
+There are a variety of config options that can be used to replace components with mocked ones:

+* `FAKE_CA="true"` - this will use self-signed fake certificates, eliminating a dependency on a CA
+* `XDS_ADDRESS=""` - disables XDS client completely
+* `LOCAL_XDS_PATH=./examples/localhost.yaml` - read XDS config from a file.
   This example adds a workload for `127.0.0.1`, allowing us to send requests to/from localhost.
+* `NODE_NAME=local` - configures which node the ztunnel is running as.
+  This impacts the networking path of requests.
+In the `localhost.yaml` example, `NODE_NAME=local` would make localhost use the in-memory fast path; without it HBONE would be used.

+Together, `FAKE_CA="true" XDS_ADDRESS="" LOCAL_XDS_PATH=./examples/localhost.yaml cargo run` can be used to run entirely locally, without a Kubernetes or Istiod dependency.

+## Real Istiod

+`ztunnel` can also be run locally but connected to a real Istiod instance.

-## Authentication
+### Authentication

 Ztunnel authentication for CA requires a pod-bound Service Account token.
 This makes local running a bit more complex than normally.